danielvartan/resiclima-pres-2/README.md

 ## Overview

-This repository contains the slides from the presentation _Explorando efeitos climáticos com modelos baseados em agentes_ ([`pt-BR`](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes)), delivered on November 7, 2025, at the [2nd Meeting on Multidisciplinary Perspectives on Climate Change](https://resiclima.com.br/15/10/2025/recife-recebe-encontro-multidisciplinar-sobre-mudancas-climaticas/) organized by the [Resiclima Network](https://resiclima.com.br).
+This repository contains the slides from the presentation _Exploring Climate Effects with Agent-Based Models_, delivered on November 7, 2025, at the [2nd Meeting on Multidisciplinary Perspectives on Climate Change](https://resiclima.com.br/15/10/2025/recife-recebe-encontro-multidisciplinar-sobre-mudancas-climaticas/) organized by the [Resiclima Network](https://resiclima.com.br).

 The slides are available [here](https://danielvartan.github.io/resiclima-pres-2/).

 A recording of the presentation, recorded on November 9, 2025, is available [here](https://youtu.be/vZYVYngFVzc).

+The presentation have been revised for other occasions.
+See the [releases page](https://github.com/danielvartan/resiclima-pres-2/releases) for more details.

 ## Usage